-Apple announced its new Passbook feature with the new iPhone5 and iOS6.
-Needless to say, it will have a never before impact on the way loyalty and mobile phones play together by the sheer scale of the iPhone/iOS universe.
+When Apple announced its new Passbook feature with the new iPhone5 and iOS6, it was obvious that it was going to have an unprecedented impact on the way loyalty programs and mobile phones play together, especially considering the sheer scale of the Apple iPhone/iOS universe.

 The One Passbook To Rule Them All: Apple has created a central repository where all of a customer’s loyalty cards, tickets, and boarding passes can reside, and make it very easy to find them, and use them at the cash registers.
 The Passbook is not a stored value card – and Apple has not followed Google and others on the NFC Bandwagon.
 This could be due to security flaws found in most NFC implementations, but also for the additional complexity of hardware that can read NFC.
 Basic information is available on the front of the passbook, but more information can be seen on the back by tapping the information button.
 Terms and Conditions can also be maintained and accessed easily.

 Loyalty Cards: Your Customers can now download your own loyalty cards from a link they receive from any mode of communication (Email, Text, Social) right onto their iPhone.
 The layout of the card can be customized based on Apple’s specifications, including the pictures, colors, and the fields that are shown on the front and the back.

 Coupons and Offers: Individual Passbook cards can also be created for Coupons and Special Offers/Gift Cards apart from Loyalty Points.
 The same can be downloaded from a link, and redeemed through a barcode or QR Code.